m15a/fnldoc/doc/src/fnldoc/argparse/cooker.md

 (cooking & recipes)
 ```

-A helper macro to collect recipes into one table.
+A helper macro to collect option `recipes` into one table.

 ## `recipe`
 Function signature: